Meet The Team

 Dr Laura PT, DPT, PCES

-Owner, Pelvic and Orthopedic Physical Therapist
+Owner, Pelvic Health and Orthopedic Therapist

 Laura is the founder of Dynamic Flow Physical Therapy, is an expert in pelvic health, aiding women’s recovery from childbirth and those struggling with pelvic-related conditions through a holistic approach.
 She leverages her experience with athletes and various individuals to pinpoint underlying issues and empower them with self-management strategies for a robust recovery.
 Laura also supports women navigating perimenopause and menopause, working with a multidisciplinary team to ensure comprehensive care.
 Her commitment to professional growth is evident in her ongoing education in specialized areas including pelvic floor, abdomen, Pilates, orthopedic, and pregnancy/postpartum care.
 She loves treating the abdomen and feels it can be a huge link to pain from low back pain, mid back pain, GI issues, and pelvic pain.